ktakashi/r6rs-msgpack/README.md

 This is an implementation of MessagePack for R6RS Scheme, currently this supports, Sagittarius, Mosh and Ypsilon.

-Containing Makefiles are for testing.
+Contained Makefiles are for testing.

 ## TODO

-* unpacking is not supported yet.
+* More testing
-* map and array are not tested.
+* Documentation